Series

 Idea Lab #2 at Metabolic Studio

 Idea Lab is an on-going series of workshops that equip a diverse cohort of participants with specialized climate-focused knowledge.
 Together they explore strategies to address the pressing challenges of our time.
-Yasmine Ostendorf-Rodriguez joins Metabolic Studio for a presentation and workshop, with additional one-on-one sessions on Friday May 3rd.
-Their guiding question will be “How Do We Organize Like Mycelium?” where they will apply a mycological lens to foster equitable relationships and solidarity in organizing and taking action to bring about a better future.
+Yasmine Ostendorf-Rodriguez joined Metabolic Studio for a presentation and workshop, with additional one-on-one sessions on Friday May 3rd.
+Their guiding question is “How Do We Organize Like Mycelium?,” where they will apply a mycological lens to foster equitable relationships and solidarity in organizing and taking action to bring about a better future.
 Read more here!

 Thursday, May 2